vwkd/kita-dict-llm/src/extract_prompt.md

 Lorem ipsum.
 ```

-The Git history contains an individual commit for every page which edited the contents.
-Such a commit always has a specific message that contains the page number like `fix: 21`.
-There might be other unrelated commits in between that can change the contents of later pages.
+The markdown file is in a Git repository on a linear branch called `main`.
+Each page was edited in an individual commit with a specific message that contains the page number like `fix: 21`.
+After that commit the page was not edited anymore.
+There are other unrelated commits in between that changed later pages.

-I want to extract the text of every page before and after it was edited and save it in a big JSON file like this
+I want to extract the text of every page before and after it was edited in its individual commit, and save it in a JSON file like this

 ```json
 [